+- site lighting, including lighting specifications;

+- panel infrastructure, including depth of piles, square footage of disturbance, quantity of piles, dimension and specifications on proposed panels (height, materials, etc.);

+- low growth vegetation around the panels, including type, height, and maintenance requirements; around panels;

+- site access and egress;

+- parking configuration;

+- internal roadway system,

+- Any project-related amenities;

+- Construction schedule and phasing; and

-B. PROJECT DESCRIPTION: A narrative description of the Proposed Project and a graphical presentation of the Proposed Project, addressing general layout of the Project Site, site access and egress, parking configuration, internal roadway system, amenities, and a discussion of any potential project-related benefits.
-As previously discussed above, the Proposed Project is different than the project that received a Positive Declaration from the Village of Briarcliff Manor Board of Trustees on May 16, 2023.
+- a discussion of any potential project-related benefits.

+~~As previously discussed above, the~~ The Proposed Project is different than the project that received a Positive Declaration from the Village of Briarcliff Manor Board of Trustees on May 16, 2023.

-The Project description will present the Project purpose and need, required Project reviews and approvals, and a description of the review/approval process sequence and procedural history of the Project, including site plan submission, the PILOT agreement, and financing from IDA.
+The Project description will present the Project purpose and need, required Project reviews and approvals, and a description of the review/approval process sequence and procedural history of the Project, including site plan submission, ~~and the PILOT agreement, and financing from IDA.~~